 Uncle Frank was a funny kind of guy who always felt the calling for a bigger and better life.
-He passed away this week and it's got me thinking of the nature of wanting more and striving.
+When he passed away it got me thinking of the nature of wanting more and striving.
 Uncle Frank took some risky roads to "break the bank", which is how described his goal to my dad one day while they were at the casino together.
 We knew what he meant, but never really understood why he even thought that was possible.
 Yet time after time his soul, and also maybe his ego, would rise again and ask him to try.

 I have long been frustrated by my mother.
 She doesn't know this call, or at least she won't admit to it.
 And for years I would try to find that within her, a book left here or there, a gentle nudge.
 She has always been content with where she is, maybe a little stressed by the day to day of it, but content and not "in searching".
-Where as me, and Uncle Frank, always seemed to be searching.
+Whereas me, and Uncle Frank, always seemed to be searching.

 It was not that she never wanted more.
 She had.
 But once she began stepping into that something more and it became part of her past and her story, she grew to meet the dream.
 She became more than she had been before, for her it was becoming a mother.

 In his last few days, my cousin reported, that Uncle Frank, after years of searching for this big life and dreams, had found what he wanted.
-For him it was to know he had succeeded and done well for his kids.
+For him, it was to know he had succeeded and done well for his kids.
 In his last days, he saw for the first time that his kids were happy, they were cared for, they loved him for who he was.
-And in that understanding, that state of being "in love", he even managed to let go of the long standing issues he had with this daughter-in-law.
-He become something more than he ever expected to be, a good parent.
+And in that understanding, that state of being "in love", he even managed to let go of the long-standing issues he had with this daughter-in-law.
+He became something more than he ever expected to be, a good parent.